 If you really want to be successful you'll need to ditch the excuses.
 Roll up your sleeves, get your hands dirty, and put in the work required to achieve the objective.
 Make It Happen!
 If it takes a thousand hours then so be it.
 Nobody wants to hear about the reasons why you couldn't do something, why a task was difficult, or factors preventing you from accomplishing the goal.
 Don't use the phrases "could have", "should have", "would have", or "I can't".
 You must be a problem solver and be resourceful.

-But those are just some of my experiences and my general advice.
+Those are just some of my experiences and general advice.
 Other strategies or perspectives can certainly work for you, but I'm sure you can relate to at least a few of these.
 Some of these tips are really just getting back to basics.
 Now go out there and take your business or career to the next level!
 Don't let anything stop you.

 Michael J. Schiemer of Schiemer Consulting